 Now, here’s what the spokesmen from Israel said to Moses because of their continued fear; Verse 25; “Now then, why should we die?
 For this great fire will consume us!
-If we HEAR the voice of the Lord any longer, then we shall die!
+If we HEAR the voice of the Lord ANY LONGER, (they had already heard the voice of God) then we shall die!
 They were afraid to HEAR the voice of the Lord, any longer!
 They had already heard God’s voice as He gave them the ten commandments, and they were afraid to hear His voice any longer!

 Now, verse 26; “For who is there, of all flesh, who has HEARD the voice of the living God, speaking from the midst of the fire, AS WE HAVE, and lived?”
 The people are still astonished that they have actually heard the voice of God, speaking the ten commandments from the midst of the fire on Mt Sinai, and they haven’t perished!
 But they’re too afraid to hear any more.
 So here’s what they say to Moses, in verse 27; “Go near, and hear all that the Lord our God says. (they’re telling Moses to go and hear God’s words) then speak to us, all that the Lord our God will speak to you, and we will hear and do it.”
 This is basically the very same thing that it says in Exodus 19:19; “Then they said to Moses, Speak to us yourself, and we will listen, but let not God speak to us, lest we die.”